 Susan Mac Cormac is a partner in the Corporate Department of Morrison & Foerster’s San Francisco office.
-She serves as co-chair of the Clean Technology and Renewable Energy Group and the Private Equity and Venture Investment Practice.
+She serves as Co-chair of the Energy and Clean Technology Groups.

 Ms. Mac Cormac has extensive experience representing startup to late-stage private companies primarily in the clean technology, renewable energy and sustainable space.
 She provides corporate and finance advice in connection with equity and debt financings, mergers, acquisitions, asset purchases and sales, reorganizations, and joint ventures.
-She regularly advises boards of private and public companies, special committees, and CEOs on corporate governance as it relates to sustainability and Corporate Social Responsibility (CSR) issues and has joined the faculty (teaching on issues of sustainability and corporate governance) at both the Stanford Director’s College and the Northwestern Corporate Counsel Institute.
+She regularly advises boards of private and public companies, special committees, and CEOs on corporate governance as it relates to sustainability and Corporate Social Responsibility (CSR) issues.
 In addition to her representation of nonprofit corporations involved with Sustainability and CSR, providing advice to their boards on fiduciary issues, conflicts of interest, and other corporate matters, she has deep experience and expertise in structure for nonprofit/for-profit “Hybrids” and new corporate forms.

 After working in New York for three years, Ms. Mac Cormac joined the firm as an associate in 1997 and became a partner in 2001.
 Ms. Mac Cormac was born in Davidson, North Carolina, and graduated in 1988 from Williams College with a degree in Political Economy.
 She received her J.D. and LL.M. degrees from Duke University School of Law in 1993.
 Ms. Mac Cormac lives in the Presidio National Park with her husband and three young boys (Eddie, Alex, and Matthew).